GerHobbelt/LemmaGenerator/README.md

 // prints "word"
 ```

 Note: Since this is an old Nuget, some newer environments may not support directly referencing the namespace after installing it via nuget.org.
-In such cases, you can add the .dll file from http://lemmatise.ijs.si/Software/Version3 into References of your project.
+In such cases, you can add the .dll file from http://lemmatise.ijs.si/Software/Version3 (**off-line**) into References of your project.

 Customizing the lemmatizer
 ----------------

 As mentioned above, you can customize your lemmatizer by using your own dictionary { word, lemma }.
-For more information, check [Matjaz's website](http://lemmatise.ijs.si/)(off-line) - part of [Institut "Jožef Stefan"](http://kt.ijs.si/sw).
+For more information, check [Matjaz's website](http://lemmatise.ijs.si/) (**off-line**) - part of [Institut "Jožef Stefan"](http://kt.ijs.si/sw).

 See also
 --------